sgrao001/MyBooks/oot/Observation of Thoughts.md

 ## Gratitude
 ![[AlbrechtDurer-PrayingHands1507.jpeg]]<p style="color: #f09e5a;"><span class="highlight-text">Gratitude</span></p>

-I have so much … so much, to be grateful for. i forget that sometimes.
+I have so much … so much, to be grateful for.
+I forget that sometimes.
 I get busy with my pursuits.
 I get pre-occupied with the joys of gifts received.

 Happiness is a gift that is short lived.
 Efforts to reduce pain, without joy to fill the void, is an uphill battle.